Decent housing is essential to everyone’s wellbeing. It should be secure, safe, and not jeopardise the health and welfare of occupants.

 We will never use your story in a way that could identify you unless you specifically give us your consent.
 Tell us your story.

-You can tell the Government that they should amend the law to include minimum standards for rental properties.
+You can tell the Minister that she should amend the law to include minimum standards for rental properties.

 Send an email via the form below.
 You can add to our message or write your own.